 What kinds of domain names do you offer?

 Free domain name registration and renewal is included for .com, .net or .org with our hosting plans (or you can purchase domain names without hosting service).
+Our price list shows prices for other suffixes.

-We can also host websites and/or email ending in any other domain name you own or buy through a different company (some examples include .ca, .io, .tv and .xyz), although we can't provide free domain name renewal for these.
-To use a different domain name not listed above, first buy it through another company if you haven’t already done so, then use our usual signup form: it will explain what to do (it involves updating the DNS nameservers at the other company).
+We can also host websites and/or email ending in any other domain name you own or buy through a different company, even if we can’t provide domain name renewal for that suffix.
+To use a different domain name not shown on our price list, you can first buy it through another company if you haven’t already done so, then use our usual signup form: it will explain what to do (it involves updating the DNS nameservers at the other company).
 You’ll need to separately renew the domain name with the other company each year.

 On this page: